rl-king/Impose/README.md

 # Impose

-Create a [book layout](https://en.wikipedia.org/wiki/Imposition) from an ordered directory of files.
+Create a [book layout](https://en.wikipedia.org/wiki/Imposition) from a list of image file paths

 ``` shell